JBarti/MOS6502emu/README.md

 Every CPU instruction consists of 3 bytes at most.
 The first byte being the opcode and all of the other are memory addresses or values.
 That is why every opcode method inside the code has one `byte opcode` and one `byte vals[2]` array as arguments.
 If the opcode has a 16-bit memory address as an argument it will be listed in little endian (for e.g. the command `ADC $1234` will compile to `60 34 12`).

-When dealing with the `ADC` opcode we can use this formula to determine the status `Overflow flag` value:
+When dealing with the `ADC` opcode we can use this formula to determine the status `Overflow flag` value:  `(first_sumator ^ sum) & (second_sumator ^ sum) & 0x80`.

+Emulating the `SBC` opcode can be done by calling the function that emulates `ADC` but with the two's complement of the number you have to subtract from the accumulator.
+The twos complement can be calculated by usin the formula: `~val + 1`.

+The 6502c chip doesn't have an arithmetical shift operation despite there being an operation called `ASL -> arithmetical shift left`.
+That operation is actually a logical shift because it doesn't preserve the sign bit.

+The operation `TXS -> transfer stack pointer to X` has a very confusing name and definition.
+When called the operation sets the value of the X register to the address that the stack pointer is currently pointing.

 Currently supported opcodes are:

 `ADC` : add with carry

+## Stack implementation

+I should probably write something about this.

 ## Running code